olena-syrotenko/java-multithreading/README.md

 _Multithreading_ is the ability of a CPU to execute multiple threads independently at the same time but share the process resources simultaneously.

-It has 2 main motivations: _responsiveness_ that is achived by concurrency and _highest perfomance_ that is achived by parallelism.
+It has 2 main motivations: _responsiveness_ that is achieved by concurrency and _highest performance_ that is achieved by parallelism.

 Multithreading in Java is a feature that allows you to subdivide the specific program into two or more threads to make the execution of the program fast and easy.